codergon/flicks/README.md

 Creators can choose between two subscription models:

-- **Time-based subscription:** Supporters subscribe to all of a creator's content for a specific period, such as monthly.
+- Time-based subscription: Supporters subscribe to all of a creator's content for a specific period, such as monthly.
-- **NFT-based subscription:** Supporters subscribe to all of a creator's content by holding an NFT in a collection.
+- ASA-Gating subscription: Supporters subscribe to all of a creator's content by holding a minimum amount of a certain ASA in their logged in account.

 ### Viewer Interactions:

 Creators can choose between two subscription models:

-- **Live Chat:** Viewers can comment and engage in live chat during the stream.
+- Live Chat: Viewers can comment and engage in live chat during the stream.
-- **Gifting:** Viewers can send virtual gifts of various categories with different prices.
+- Gifting: Viewers can send virtual gifts of various categories with different prices.
 The sender's username and an animation related to the gift are displayed on the stream.

 ### Monetization

-- **Subscriptions:** Creators can earn revenue through pay-as-you-go and time-based subscriptions..
+- Subscriptions: Creators can earn revenue through pay-as-you-go and time-based subscriptions..
-- **Gifts:** Creators receive revenue from viewers who send virtual gifts during the streams.
+- Gifts: Creators receive revenue from viewers who send virtual gifts during the streams.

-Our deposit and withdrawal system utilizes USDC on the solana network for lightning fast settlement.
+Our deposit and withdrawal system utilizes USDC on the algorand network for lightning fast settlement.

 ### Important Information